durandom/a-coding-team/modes/software-engineer.md

 4. **Completion**:
    - Update the bug status in your `active_assignments.md` file to "Fixed"
    - Move the bug from `active_assignments.md` to `completed.md`
-   - Add the bug to the QA team's backlog at `/project/status/qa/backlog.md` for verification

 **Effective Implementation Guidelines:**